Contact Us for a Free Consultation (213) 542-0979

 Victim Injuries in Domestic Violence

 Another issue that is important for remaining in your home in domestic violence cases is injury.
-If the victim has no injury, then that that puts you in a real strong position to make a reasonable argument to stay in your home while the case is pending in court.
+If the victim has no injury, that puts you in a real strong position to make a reasonable argument to stay in your home while the case is pending in court.

-Because most of the time, unless someone's threatening to kill somebody, most of the time I see prosecutors really struggle to prosecute cases where there's no injury.
+Because most of the time, unless someone's threatening to kill somebody, most of the time I see prosecutors struggle to prosecute cases where there's no injury.

 Another way is to review the 911 and listen to what was said when the police were initially called, which could support your argument to remain at home.